DrChainsaw/NaiveNASlib.jl/docs/src/terminology.md

 and `M` output neurons.
 This is synonymous with saying that `v` has input size `N` and output size `M` and `nin(v) == N` and `nout(v) == M`.

-When changing input or output size, `v` will be given an indices of the neurons to keep as well as where to insert new neurons.
+When changing input or output size `v` will be given indices of the neurons to keep as well as where to insert new neurons.
 NaiveNASlib has then made sure that other vertices have gotten indices so that all remaining neurons stay connected to the same neurons they were connected to previously.
 See [Closer look at how weights are modified](@ref) for a concrete example.